-Operating System on UEFI devices loses mount points on image restoration volume.
+Operating System on UEFI devices loses mount points on image restoration

+Explanation: For volume junction points, the GUID of the volume is used to refer to the target volume.
 For UEFI devices, the GUID is changed to maintain the uniqueness of the partition.
 As a result, the references in the junction points will not work.